-Like the tens of thousands of families who tirelessly advocate for education about the rare diseases of their loved ones, we continue to dedicate ourselves to educating clinicians patients and caregivers about rare diseases.
+Like the tens of thousands of families who tirelessly advocate for education about the rare diseases of their loved ones, we continue to dedicate ourselves to educating clinicians patients and caregivers about rare diseases – on Rare Disease Day 2018 and beyond.
 This spring, we’re launching a new educational initiative for clinicians and patients on CIDP (Chronic Inflammatory Demyelinating Polyneuropathy) in partnership with GBS/CIDP Foundation, including one session for patients/caregivers, and another for HCPs.

 Other upcoming programs include 2 sessions (one patient, one HCP) about IPF (Idiopathic Pulmonary Fibrosis) and education for patients and HCPs about Follicular Lymphoma.

 Please join us in spreading the word about rare diseases!

 For more information about how PlatformQ Health is reaching patients and educating clinicians about rare diseases, please contact Lauren Alford at LAlford@platformq.com.